Towards Contextual Learning in Few-shot Object Classification: Related Work

 \section{Related Work}

+FSL approaches can be divided into \textit{gradient-based} methods \cite{finn2017maml, finn2018probabilistic, jamal2019taml} and \textit{metric learning based} methods \cite{Bateni_2020_CVPR, gidaris2018dynamic,li2019revisiting, snell2017prototypical, sung2018learning}.
+Gradient-based methods aim to improve the training procedure, which MAML \cite{finn2017maml} is a typical example.
+MAML is a meta-learning algorithm that aims to generalize such that new tasks can be learned with few update steps.
+On the opposite, metric learning approaches aim to learn a metric space where support (train) examples are embedded such that query (test) examples can be classified based on a distance metric (e.g. euclidean distance \cite{snell2017prototypical}, cosine similarity \cite{gidaris2018dynamic}, or Mahalanobis distance~\cite{Bateni_2020_CVPR}) without requiring any parameter update to learn novel classes.
+Our work is more closely related to metric learning and that is why we focus on this family of approaches for the rest of this section.

-\paragraph{FSL approaches.} Several FSL work, including ours, build on Prototypical Networks \cite{snell2017prototypical}.
-This approach learns a metric space by computing class centroids from the examples in the support (train) set.
-It then compares query (test) image embeddings with these prototypes and assigns a class by performing nearest neighbor search.
-Other approaches consider different ways to compare support and query embeddings, such as Relation Networks \cite{sung2018learning} that automatically learn the distance function with a neural network, or the approach of Li \etal \cite{li2019revisiting} that compares support and query images based on several descriptors.
+\paragraph{Few-shot image classification.} Several FSL approaches build on Prototypical Networks \cite{snell2017prototypical}.
+This method learns a metric space by computing class centroids from the examples in the support set.
+It then compares query image embeddings with these prototypes and assigns a class by performing nearest neighbor search.
+Other approaches consider different ways to compare support and query embeddings, such as Relation Networks \cite{sung2018learning} that automatically learn the distance function with a neural network, or the approach of Li \textit{et al.} \cite{li2019revisiting} that compares support and query images based on several descriptors.

-Data augmentation and feature transfer methods seek to improve visual features \cite{chen2019image, zhang2019few, li2019large}.
-For instance, Zhang \etal \cite{zhang2019few} use Generative Adversarial Networks to ``hallucinate'' new samples, thus virtually augmenting the training set.
-Other approaches leverage relations between classes to transfer visual features to new ones.
-Wang \etal. \cite{wang2018zero} proposed to use a Graph Convolutional Network to transfer features between classes based on a knowledge base that encodes relations between these categories.
-Li \etal. \cite{li2019large} developed an approach that learns from predicting class hierarchies, which facilitates feature transfer.
+Other approaches leverage relations between classes to transfer visual features of \textit{base} classes to \textit{novel} ones.
+For instance, Wang \textit{et al}. \cite{wang2018zero} proposed to use a Graph Convolutional Network to transfer features between classes based on a knowledge base that encodes relations between these categories.
+Li \textit{et al}. \cite{li2019large} developed an approach that learns from predicting class hierarchies, which facilitates feature transfer.
 A similar idea has been proposed to transfer explicit attributes between classes~\cite{al2016recovering}.

-Another research avenue in learning from few examples explores improvements in the training procedure, which MAML \cite{finn2017maml} is a typical example.
-MAML is a meta-learning algorithm that aims to generalize such that new tasks can be learned with few update steps.
-Several work build on MAML, e.g. \cite{jamal2019taml, finn2018probabilistic}.
+In our work, we use another form of transfer learning between classes.
+We leverage the presence of \textit{base} classes when \textit{novel} classes are presented in a scene to adapt their representation in metric space.
+By doing so, our model can benefit from contextual cueing \cite{oliva2007role} when a new instance is seen in a complex scene.